gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

    individual garden/seed instances, and not to the code base as a whole).
 4. New feature flag promoted and eventually removed.
 5. (Outside the scope of this proposal) Use of HVPA removed for other workloads and the preexisting HVPA flag removed.

-### Vision Beyond This Enhancement
-This proposal is part of a mid-term vision which enables the operator to select an alternative ShootKapi scaling mode for any shoot.
-Said mode prioritises reliability, and is known to work well even under extreme API request profiles.

-The following approach is envisioned (discussion is limited to scaling ShootKapi):
-- The default scaling mode is the one proposed by this GEP.
-- For any shoot, the operator is enabled to select an alternative scaling mode.
-In this mode, the operator specifies a fixed vertical scale, and a horizontal scale in the form of (MinimumReplicaCount, MaximumReplicaCount).
-HPA is used to apply the horizontal scale.

 ## Discussion and Limitations
 Overall, multidimensional autoscaling is a job which cannot be accomplished efficiently with the one-dimensional